 Recently, there has been a constant emerging of new national/regional NES Tetris competitions around the World.
 But at the same time, there seems to be a bit of a confusion whether one should play PAL or NTSC version of the game.
 As there are two main versions of the game, there are two main competitions held annually: the Classic Tetris World Championship (CTWC) and the Classic Tetris European Championship (CTEC).
 In the CTWC, the NTSC version is played as the competition is held in an NTSC region (USA).
 In the CTEC, the PAL version is played as the competition is held in PAL region (Europe/Denmark).
-However, when arranging and playing in a national or a regional Tetris competition (other than the CTWC/CTEC) it is not necessarily obvious which version is, or should be, played.
+However, when arranging and playing in an online or live national/regional Tetris competition (other than the CTWC/CTEC) it is not necessarily obvious which version is, or should be, played.

-For a further food for thought, this webpage gathers some similarities and differences between the PAL and NTSC versions of the NES Tetris by making some simple comparisons of the games.
+This webpage gathers some similarities and differences between the PAL and NTSC versions of the NES Tetris by making some simple comparisons of the games.
 Hopefully this will clarify some of the misunderstandings that regularly pop up on (Facebook, Discord, etc.) conversations.
 As of 2021, there is a separate page for identifying whether your NES console+game cartridge (i.e. a Tetris cart) is NTSC or PAL.

 Level speeds and ”kill screens”

 The ”kill screen” in the NTSC version of the game is lvl 29 – the pieces fall at top speed and it’s VERY difficult to play anymore.
 There are only a couple of players who have reached lvl 30, and even fewer who have reached higher lvls.
 The ”kill screen” in the NTSC version truly is the kill screen!

 The ”kill screen” in the PAL version of the game is lvl 19 – the pieces fall at top speed and it’s difficult to play anymore.
 However, the improved DAS (=how the pieces move sideways) of the PAL version facilitate gameplay so that it’s not uncommon for top tier PAL players to reach lvls 20 and beyond.
 It could be argued that the ”kill screen” in the PAL version is not actually a kill screen!